General Guidelines

 The ASSG award for Independent Feature Film (Fiction) submissions must demonstrate exemplary sound recording, sound editing, and sound mixing.
 This can be live-action or animation.
 This category does not include feature documentaries.

-A film qualifies as an independent feature film if it is at least sixty (60) minutes in length and is not part of a series, and has an overall budget of less than AU$2 Million.
+A film qualifies as an independent feature film if it is at least sixty (60) minutes in length and is not part of a series, and has a total film budget (including cash and in-kind services) less than AU$2 Million.
 An Independent Feature Film entry cannot also be entered into the Feature Film category.

 Please note that we are requiring proof of budget when submitting into this category.
 This can be in the form of a declaration from the producer or production company, and only needs to state that the films total budget was below the qualification amount.